zivhm/StageScout/README.md

 StageScout is a concert discovery app that turns a user's Spotify taste into live event recommendations.

 This public repository is a product and architecture showcase for the live app at [stage-scout.fun](https://stage-scout.fun).
-It intentionally excludes the private application source, deployment code, secrets, and environment-specific configuration.

 ![StageScout landing page](assets/screenshots/landing.png)